Ram Rampage

 The Ram Rampage is a unibody pickup truck produced by Stellantis in Brazil and marketed through the American Ram marque.
 Introduced in June 2023, it is the first Ram-branded vehicle to be produced in Brazil.

 According to Ram, the name 'Rampage' is taken from the English word, meaning "agitation, noise, uproar, fury".
-The name was also reused from the 1980s Dodge Rampage coupe utility.
+The name was also reused from the Dodge's coupe utility from the 1980s, the Dodge Rampage.

 Design

 The Rampage is built on the Small Wide global platform shared with the Jeep Compass, Jeep Commander, and Fiat Toro.
 It is the largest model that uses the platform and received 60 percent of new components on the platform alone, in addition to the bodywork.
 Ram claimed that 86 percent of high- and ultra-strength steels are used in the Rampage.
 Many components are shared with the Jeep Compass and Commander, such as the front door panels, windshield, and interior parts and trims.
 The wheelbase is 4 mm longer than the Fiat Toro due to adjustments done with the suspension.

 The bed is 1450 mm long (2100 mm with tailgate open) and 1055 mm wide, with a volume of 980 liters.
 For the gasoline model, the capacity is rated at 750 kg, while the diesel model is rated at 1015 kg.